tsingksan/dotfiles/README.md

-# Dotfiles Management with Nix and Stow
+# Dotfiles Management with Stow

-This repository contains all my dotfiles, which have now been fully migrated to Nix.
-No further updates will be made directly here.
-If you want to use Stow to link these dotfiles, you can use the following Git commit hash:

-**Git Commit Hash:** `656687c`
+This repository contains all my dotfiles

 ---